 Get medical help right away if you have any very serious side effects, including: chest pain, shortness of breath.

 A very serious allergic reaction to this drug is rare.
 However, get medical help right away if you notice any symptoms of a serious allergic reaction, including: fever, swollen lymph nodes, rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.

 This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.

 In the US - Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088 or at www.fda.gov/medwatch.

 In Canada - Call your doctor for medical advice about side effects.
 You may report side effects to Health Canada at 1-866-234-2345.

 Before using durvalumab, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

 Tell your doctor if you are pregnant or plan to become pregnant.
 You should not become pregnant while using durvalumab.
 Durvalumab may harm an unborn baby.
-Ask about reliable forms of birth control while using this medication and for at least 3 months after stopping treatment.
+Your doctor should order a pregnancy test before you start this medication.
+Ask about reliable forms of birth control while using this medication and for at least 3 months after the last dose.
 If you become pregnant, talk to your doctor right away about the risks and benefits of this medication.